Thank you for your interest in serving the United States by attending a service academy.

 Please note: A congressional nomination is not needed for admittance to the U.S. Coast Guard Academy.
 Apply directly to the USCGA.

-Senator Tester’s office is currently accepting nomination requests for the 2022-2023 application cycle.
-All four components of the nomination request must be completed and received by Senator Tester’s Academy Nominations Coordinator in Kalispell no later than November 1, 2022.
+Senator Tester’s office will begin accepting nomination requests for the 2023-2024 application cycle on April 1st.
+All four components of the nomination request must be completed and received by Senator Tester’s Academy Nominations Coordinator in Kalispell no later than November 1, 2023.

 All application materials can be submitted online either through the portal or via email email@example.com.

 Applying to a United States Service Academy is a rigorous, highly-competitive and lengthy process—and Montana’s congressional delegation is here to help.
 Montana’s Academy and ROTC Days are hosted annually to connect students, parents, and educators with official liaisons from all five of our nation’s service academies, so they can get the information and advice they need to successfully navigate the Academy nomination process.